 This destination Maine ski resort, Sugarloaf started in 1950 by Amos Winter, features extensive terrain for all abilities and a convenient village brimming with activities, great pubs and restaurants like the Bag and Gepettos, shops, and resort lodging from The Sugarloaf Mountain Hotel and the Sugarloaf Inn to Sugarloaf condominiums.

-Sugarloaf is repairing aging lifts, after three major lift incidents in 5 years.
-The Skyline Quad replaced the Spillway double that de-roped December 2011.
-The King Pine chair rolled back on March 2015, and has been repaired, along with Timberline.
-Sugarloaf 2020 is a major expansion opening new glades in Brackett Basin and the Eastern Territory with hike to skiing on 3,595′ Burnt Hill, to become the largest boundary to boundary skiing in the East (1,056-acres).
+Sugarloaf 2020 is a major expansion opening new glades in Brackett Basin and the Eastern Territory with cat skiing on 3,595′ Burnt Mountain, to become the largest boundary to boundary skiing in the East (1,240-acres).
 Sugarloaf stays colder and gets more natural snow, often staying open for skiing mid November – late into April and even May thanks to their high elevation.
+Sugarloaf has repaired aging lifts, after three major lift incidents, The Skyline Quad, King Pine chair and Timberline have all been upgraded in recent years.

 Sugarloaf is host to World Cup races, the US Alpine Championships, national snowboard competitions plus events like Special Olympics, White World Week, Reggaefest and The Snowball.
 Seth Wescott, Gold Medal Snowboarder makes his home here, owns The Rack restaurant, and has his R&D West Mountain Lab for Winterstick Snowboards.
 Sugarloafers are a passionate bunch of skiers and riders.
 We recommend a visit The Loaf in Spring, when Sugarloaf is self-proclaimed “King of Spring” with Easter at The Loaf being one of the best family celebrations on snow.